-Prerequisite(s): Junior standing or above.
+Prerequisite(s): Upper-level standing and consent of instructor.

 Enhancing philosophical writing skills, promoting proficiency with new computer research technologies, and refining oral communication skills.

 4320 The Philosophy of Religion

 A philosophical inquiry into such topics as the existence and nature of God, religious experience, immortality, the problem of evil, the relationship between reason and faith, the meaning of religious language and symbols, and the validity of religious knowledge claims.
 Methods of contemporary philosophical analysis are used in clarifying religious concepts.